Leipzig University: Founding and development until 1900

 During the first centuries, the university grew slowly and was a rather regional institution.
 This changed, however, during the 19th century when the university became a world-class institution of higher education and research.
 At the end of the 19th century, important scholars such as Bernhard Windscheid (one of the fathers of the German Civil Code) and Wilhelm Ostwald (viewed as a founder of modern physical chemistry) taught at Leipzig.

 Formerly organized as a collegiate university, the Red College of Leipzig University was established in the 16th century.

 Leipzig University was one of the first German universities to allow women to register as "guest students".
-At its general assembly in 1873, the Allgemeiner Deutscher Frauenverein thanked the University of Leipzig and Prague for allowing women to attend as guest students.
+(Note: While with this status, woman could not take part in university governance, they could study and graduate with fully valid academic degrees.)
+At its general assembly in 1873, the Allgemeiner Deutscher Frauenverein thanked Leipzig University and the University of Prague for allowing women to attend as guest students.
 This was the year that the first woman in Germany obtained her JD, Johanna von Evreinov.

 During the decline and dissolution of the Ottoman Empire in the 19th and first decade of 20th century together with some other German universities Leipzig University turned into one of the centers of higher education for state administrations and elites of newly independent Balkan states (Romania, Greece, Bulgaria and Serbia) educating over 5,500 students from the region in 1859–1909 period.

 Until the beginning of the Second World War, Leipzig University attracted a number of renowned scholars and later Nobel Prize laureates, including Paul Ehrlich, Felix Bloch, Werner Heisenberg and Sin-Itiro Tomonaga.
 Many of the university's alumni became important scientists.